-Lady Gaga Has A New Man- Who Is Christian Carino?
+Lady Gaga Has A New Man — Who Is Christian Carino?

 A video posted by xoxo, Joanne (@ladygaga) on

-30-year-old Lady Gaga also attended Tommy Hilfiger’s TommyXGigi Runway show in Los Angeles on Wednesday night.
+Thirty-year-old Lady Gaga also attended Tommy Hilfiger’s TommyXGigi Runway show in Los Angeles on Wednesday night.
 The singer brought 48-year-old Carino along to the fashion show.

 Christian Carino may not be a familiar face on the red carpet because this successful stud is a master behind the scenes.
 Carino has clients including superstars like Justin Bieber, Christina Aguilera, Jennifer Lopez, Simon Cowell, Amber Heard, and Miley Cyrus.